 John Dos Passos Coggin was born in Annapolis, MD and currently lives in Northern Virginia.
 He has been a writer and environmental advocate for more than ten years.

 He writes nonfiction and fiction.
 He has published many articles on film, music, books, politics, and public policy.
 In 2012, he published his first book, Walkin’ Lawton, an authorized biography of Florida governor and U.S. senator Lawton Chiles.
-He is currently working on new short fiction and a series of essays on film scores.

-He is the maternal grandson of American author John Dos Passos.
+He is the maternal grandson of renowned American author John Dos Passos.
 With his family, he curates the John Dos Passos literary estate.
 He is committed to renewing the Dos Passos legacy for the 21st century.